prebid/prebid.github.io/dev-docs/modules/userId.md

 });
 {% endhighlight %}

-2) Publisher supports UnifiedID with a vendor other than Trade Desk, HTML5 local storage, and wants to delay the auction up to 250ms to obtain the user ID:
+2) Publisher supports UnifiedID with a vendor other than Trade Desk and HTML5 local storage.

 {% highlight javascript %}
 pbjs.setConfig({